pos-my/react-interview/README.md

 An React application that will be used as a starting guide for candidates to implement the assignment.

-To confirm the application can run, after cloning it and installing the dependencies (via npm), run ng serve and go to http://localhost:3000 to confirm it can run.
+To confirm the application can run, after cloning it and installing the dependencies (via yarn), run npm start and go to http://localhost:3000 to confirm it can run.
 Feel free to delete the existing code when making the implementation

 ## The Application Scenario